gardener/gardener/docs/concepts/resource-manager.md

 In this example the label `foo=bar` will be injected into the `Deployment` as well as into all created `ReplicaSet`s and `Pod`s.

+#### Preventing Reconciliations

+If a ManagedResource is annotated with `resources.gardener.cloud/ignore=true` then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
+However, when the ManagedResource itself is deleted (for example when a shoot is deleted) then the annotation is not respected and all resources will be deleted as usual.
+This feature can be helpful to temporarily patch/change resources managed as part of such ManagedResource.

 #### Modes

 The gardener-resource-manager can manage a resource in different modes.
 The supported modes are:
 - `Ignore`
     - The corresponding resource is removed from the ManagedResource status (`.status.resources`).
 No action is performed on the cluster - the resource is no longer "managed" (updated or deleted).
     - The primary use case is a migration of a resource from one ManagedResource to another one.
-    - If this annotation is present on the ManagedResource itself then it will be skipped entirely by the controller (no reconciliations or deletions at all).
-However, when the ManagedResource itself is deleted (for example when a shoot is deleted) then the annotation is ignored and all resources will be deleted as usual.
-This feature can be helpful to temporarily patch/change resources managed as part of such ManagedResource.

 The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
 The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the ManagedResource.